-Captain Charis is 51 years old and is a graduate of the Maritime Academy.
-He has over 31 years of experience in the yachting industry.
-It was clear for Charis from a very early age that the sea is where his passion lays.
+Captain Andreas is 50 years old, and he is a graduate of the Maritime Academy, counting many years of experience in the yachting industry.
 As Captain, he takes great pride in creating tailor-made yacht cruise experiences for each charter.
 He has extensive knowledge of moorings and secluded bays and will work miracles to ensure an unforgettable charter experience.
 He speaks Greek and English.

 CHIEF OFFICER - Petros Kiriakoulakos (Greek)

 CHIEF ENGINEER - Michalis Kreatsas (Greek)

 Konstantinos is 37 years old and is a graduate of the Merchant Marine Academy of Aspropyrgos.
 He works in the yachting industry for more than 14 years.
 He is experienced, skilled and pays attention to the details so that the yacht always runs smoothly.
 He has completed all safety training and he is responsible of every electrical and mechanical equipment on board.
 He speaks Greek and English.

 CHEF - Konstantinos Sarris (Greek)

 Chef Konstantinos is 32 years old and the last eight years works in the yachting industry.
 He has also worked in prestigious restaurants in Athens, Mykonos, and Santorini.
 He loves to cook with local products, seafood, and other fresh ingredients.
 Mediterranean cuisine is his expertise.
 His dishes can be described as contemporary with an emphasis to traditional Greek dishes.
 He speaks Greek and English.

 Guly is 45 years old and joined Aquarella after having worked as a Chief Stewardess on private and charter yachts for 16 years.
 She has a great experience in the yachting industry and as she is a smiley person, full of energy and hard-working she loves to take care of the guests and create a comfortable environment for all the people on board.
 She speaks Turkish and English.